 Wisconsin Public Service Foundation is the philanthropic entity for WPS and other subsidiaries of our holding company, WEC Energy Group.
 In other words, the foundation and the utility are two different organizations, with two very different purposes.
 The foundation provides for charitable contributions to our local communities, while WPS and our other utilities are focused on providing safe, reliable electricity and natural gas to customers.
 The foundation is funded by our shareholders, not by our utility customers.

 Through direct grants, scholarships and the employee Matching Gifts program, Wisconsin Public Service Foundation actively supports the quality of life in the communities we serve.
 The foundation provides nearly $1.4 million annually in contributions to programs in the following areas:

 - Arts and culture

 - Human services and health

 Wisconsin Public Service Foundation was incorporated in 1964.
 It was funded with paper company stocks and bonds that had been repurchased by WPS in the late 1920s and had appreciated significantly.
 The transfer of the certificates, accomplished over a four-year period, gave the foundation a financial base of $2 million.
 The resulting tax credits increased the value of WPS stock by $.20 per share, and gave the company a consistent means of contributing to charitable, educational and scientific organizations.
 Over the past 30 years, the foundation's stocks and bonds have redeemed, and the money has been used to buy mutual funds.

-The day-to-day administration is handled by Karmen Lemke, Director of the Wisconsin Public Service Foundation.
+The day-to-day administration is handled by Karmen Lemke, Administrator of the Wisconsin Public Service Foundation.